The red flags that could help you spot non-compliance

-Attaining 100% compliance is an enormous task and responsibility for any company.
+Attaining 100% compliance is an enormous task for any company.
 Non-compliance can manifest itself in unintentional or deliberate acts - with the latter being far more alarming.

 The reality, is that it is impossible for you to eliminate non-compliance altogether, especially if an employee decides to commit acts deliberately.
 However, there are certain red flags that could signal non-compliant behaviour.
 If we know what those red flags for non-compliance are, we can be alert to prevent it from happening.

 Here, we attempt to identify these red flags, look at why people might commit violations, and address the ways we can manage this people dimension of compliance.

 It’s not always easy to understand what motivates people to deliberately breach compliance.
 However, some examples include: